 I didn’t like any of these options.

 The second choice to pursue her until she changes her mind also overrides her freedom in a way, but it still gives her a technical choice.
-I make her life way less fun if she insist on choosing not to cooperate.
-I don’t ever cause her pain or fear, I just keep asking until she recognizes I’m not going away and I’m willing to outlast her and she’s not going to have much peace until she works with me.
+I make her original plans to graze in peace with her friends less possible if she insists on choosing not to cooperate.
+I don’t cause her pain or fear, I just keep asking until she recognizes I’m not going away and I’m willing to outlast her and she’s not going to have much peace until she works with me.
 Instead of forcing, I consider it convincing.
-But this one was going to take time that day I could not spare.
-I wasn’t willing to blow off my plans to engage in this choice.
+But this one was going to take time that day I could not spare. **Today I might consider a version of this where I don’t have to end up with my original plan to be successful, but take the horse I have and do something together, get creative.
+I might simply spend the time in the field creating enough indirect pressure to see if she will decide to choose me as an option, and then leave for the day.
+July 2023.**

 That leaves me with the third option, however this one had a sacred cow attached.